aurelia/documentation/English/docs.md

 <button click.delegate="sayHello()">Say Hello</button>
 ```

 > **Note:** If you aren't familiar with event delegation, it's a technique that uses the bubbling nature of DOM events.
-When using `.delegete` a single event handler is attached to the document, rather than on each element.
+When using `.delegate` a single event handler is attached to the document, rather than on each element.
 When the element's event is fired, it bubbles up the DOM until it reaches the document, where it is handled.
 This is a more memory efficient way of handling events and it's recommended to use this as your default mechanism.

 All of this works against DOM events in some way or another.
 Occasionally you may have a custom Aurelia behavior that wants a reference to your function directly so that it can invoke it manually at a later time.
 To pass a function reference, use the `.call` binding (since the behavior will _call_ it later):